Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Effect of the choice of opacity line list

 We examined the thermal structure and (depth-dependent) chemical composition of a few models, also from the literature, and identified several relatively abundant molecules which are candidates to explain these features.
 We downloaded single-species opacities from the DACE\footnote{See \url{https://dace.unige.ch/opacityDatabase}.} database and from the MARFA\footnote{See \url{https://marfa.app/}.} opacity service \citep{razumovskiy24} at a few pressures $P\approx10^{-4}$--1~bar and temperatures $T=1000$, 1500~K close to the adopted $\Teff=1400$~K value.

 We saw that the opacities depend only little on temperature in that range and that the widths of the opacity features are similar to the atmospheric ones for $P\approx0.1$~bar.
 We therefore adopted $T=1000$~K and $P=0.1$~bar for the opacity curves.
-The atmospheric $P$--$T$ structure passes through this point.
+The atmospheric $P$--$T$ structure, which we show in Figure~\ref{Abb:PTStrukt}, passes through this point.
 MARFA lets the user choose the wing cut-off but choosing different values over a wide range led to essentially identical curves at $P=0.1$~bar so we kept the default value of $\nuabschn=125$~cm$^{-1}$, while noting that \citet{gn24} recommend $\nuabschn=25$~cm$^{-1}$.

-Since the per-layer composition of the CIFIST models is not available, we compared with results for cloud-free models from petitCODE (\citealp{moll19,linder19}; structures: P.~Molli\`ere, priv.\ comm.\ 2022) and Sonora Diamondback \citep{morley24}. \neuGDMII{As we verified (not shown), the two are very similar to 0.1 or better over the whole atmosphere for the main constituents (CO$_2$, H$_2$O, NH$_3$, CH$_4$, N$_2$) except for CH$_4$, which has an almost constant offset around 0.5~dex.
-The good overall agreement} suggests that this is an appropriate estimate for the CIFIST model.
-The $T(P)$ profiles of all three models are essentially identical.
+Since the per-layer composition of the CIFIST models is not available, we compared the abundances between the cloud-free models from petitCODE (\citealp{moll19,linder19}; structures: P.~Molli\`ere, priv.\ comm.\ 2022) and Sonora Diamondback \citep{morley24}.
+Figure~\ref{Abb:PTStrukt} shows that the two are very similar to 0.1~dex or better over the whole atmosphere for the main constituents (CO$_2$, H$_2$O, NH$_3$, CH$_4$, N$_2$) except for CH$_4$, which has an almost constant offset around 0.5~dex.
+The good overall agreement suggests that this is an appropriate estimate for the CIFIST model.
+The $T(P)$ profiles of all three models, also of Bobcat \citep{marley21} are essentially identical.